Global maritime hub

 Policies

-Together with the Maritime and Port Authority of Singapore (MPA), we aim to develop and promote our premier global hub port and International Maritime Centre, as well as advance and safeguard Singapore’s maritime interests.
+Together with the Maritime and Port Authority of Singapore (MPA), we aim to develop and promote Singapore as a premier global hub port and International Maritime Centre, as well as advance and safeguard Singapore’s maritime interests.
 This helps to increase the sector’s potential as a growth engine for the economy, providing jobs and business opportunities.

 World's Premier Global Hub Port